Post -by Gautam Shah

 Windows and Doors, both are penetrable surfaces, but a Door allows intentional physical transition, whereas a Window allows only sensorial connection.
 Perception through a window is invariably obtrusive.
-A window as an opening is more restrictive, but manipulable then a door.
+A window as an opening is more manipulable then a door.
 ‘The eyes are the windows of the soul’, but eyes see what the mind decides to perceive.
 Khalil Gibran says a window is like a Doctrine -we see the truth through it, but it divides us from truth.

 In fiction ‘people who look through windows have a narrow view, and are standoffish.
 These people will watch the world go by from their window, but not do anything about it.
 People who are scared to look out of the window are people that do not want to know what is going on in the world around them.
 Even though they are still protected by the glass, they are still worried that the world will be too shocking to behold.
 Sometimes, these people will open the window just to holler out.
 These are the ones who believe that they have a say in the world but are not truly a part of’.

-The protection of the window instigates us to do things which one may not dare across a door.
+The protection of the window instigates us to do things, which one may not dare across a door.
 We cast off unwanted things out of the window because nothing is likely to bounce back from here.
 For punishment or revenge people have been thrown out of the windows ‘as an act of defenestration’.
 In some expediencies some enter or jump out of the window like a Romeo.
 Gaining an entry through a door is much more authoritative then breaking in like a thief through a window.
 Finestrata in Italian language is slamming shut a window in anger.

 Defenestration is an act of throwing someone or something out of a window.
 The term was coined around the time of an incident in Prague Castle in the year of 1618.
 The word comes from the Latin de (from; out of) and fenestra (window or opening).
 Although defenestration can be fatal due to the height of the window, through which a person is thrown, or lacerations from broken glass.
 The defenestration, though was an act of rejection rather then with the intention of causing death.

 The painful experience of going across a window makes one extra ordinarily careful before venturing in or out of a window.
-Fire or emergency exit doors do not cause as much alarm and scepticism as much as egress windows do.
+Fire or emergency exit doors do not cause as much alarm and skepticism as much as egress windows do.
 An opening becomes a window due to hindrances it offers, so slight raising of the threshold turns a door into a French window.

 Italians try to avoid buttare il denaro (throwing money) out if a window.
 ‘Mangi la minestra o salti la finestra,’ is the threat an Italian mamma gives to a child who doesn’t want to eat the food she’s prepared.
 Eat the soup or jump out the window is the Italian equivalent of, Take it or leave it.